 Oxford’s Trinity College president, Ralph Kettell, reputedly spied on students through keyholes to see if they were studying, and labelled those he found slacking to be ‘turds’ and ‘scobberlotchers’.
-I’m not so sure what to make of John Dougill’s description that he ‘carried scissors in his muff’ (44).
+According to John Dougill, he ‘carried scissors in his muff’ (44).

 Such splenetic libel had come earlier in the century, during the reign of James I. The ‘Censure of the Parliament Fart‘ (1607) lands with wry affliction on the nose of the iconic ‘bodie-politique’, with an unbeatable observation from Hungerford on following through.

 This ode transforms farts into political speech-acts.
 To talk out of one’s arse, figuratively speaking, may have been an epithet set in place long ago.
-The very literal was, for our amusement, hinted at by David Mitchell in his excellent column this week about research councils.
+The very literal was, for our amusement, hinted at by comedian David Mitchell in this week’s column about research councils.

 It would not be complete without the forbidden sport.
 In the 1650s, Samuel Pepys comes across several pornographic volumes.
 His attention is particularly drawn to L’Ecole des Filles, despite it being ‘rather worse than Puttana Errante‘.
 Attempts to resist the book are futile, and he concedes to buying it ‘in plain binding’ so that he could burn it after reading to destroy the evidence.

-After drinking, he succombs to the book’s charms and keeps a hand free from the pages “una vez to decharger”.
+After drinking, he succumbsto the book’s charms and keeps a hand free from the pages “una vez to decharger”.
 The fascinating duel between shame and excitement, pleasure before pragmatism, creates the need to voyeuristically document the experience.

 There is caustic humour at Pepys destroying the primary evidence only to have confessed everything in a memoir: interest, motives, gratification, and plundering of the evidence.
 It’s interesting also that his thrills seem to come from the secret memory of erotic stimulation rather than the material itself.